toddcf/pielcanela2/README.md

 ### Hero (Header)

 1. Replace bg image with a video (once we have the video).
-2. I removed the white margin on top of HERO by manually adding `margin-top: -30px;`, but I shouldn't have to do that.
-Figure out what is wrong.
+2. Why has the white space to the right of the entire site returned??

 ### Nav